What is parallel structure in English grammar?

 – Provide examples and images to guide and engage the reader

 Syntax is the grammatical study of sentence structures.
 Although students often find English grammar to be challenging as there are a wide variety of aspects to consider, one important area of syntax known as parallelism, or parallel structure, can cause particular issues for non-native speakers of English.
-This short course on parallel structures is therefore intended to help students with improving their grammatical accuracy.
-After Lesson 1 has introduced and explored the basic concepts of parallelism, Lesson 2 will then focus specifically on the five pieces of advice that students should follow if they wish to use these structures correctly.
+This short reader on parallel structures is therefore intended to help students with improving their grammatical accuracy.
+After Chapter 1 has introduced and explored the basic concepts of parallelism, Chapter 2 will then focus specifically on the five pieces of advice that students should follow if they wish to use these structures correctly.

 What is grammatical parallelism?